Drabble/AMT_Labo01/README.md

 * webapp_testplan_POST_create_different_users.jmx

-This test plan generates 10 unit groups of 20 users, each of them executes an HTTP POST request to create a new user using a randomly generated UDID as username.
+This test plan generates 10 unit groups of 20 users, each of them executes an HTTP POST request to create a new user using a randomly generated UUID as username.

 When the test plan is run, each request results in an **HTTP 201 Created** Response